SUSE-Enceladus/keg/doc/source/data_modules.rst

         - sshd

-Merging based on the parent key allows for grouping for different types of configuration data in one data module.
+Merging based on the parent key allows for grouping of different types of configuration data in one data module.